paritytech/substrate-playground/README.md

 # Substrate playground

-A hosted website that enables the user to navigate the [Substrate](https://github.com/paritytech/substrate) [Node-Template](https://github.com/paritytech/substrate/tree/master/node-template); edit & add modules/files; compile & share code/errors.
+A hosted website that enables the user to navigate the [Substrate](https://github.com/paritytech/substrate) ecosystem.

 The production environment is available at [playground.substrate.dev](https://playground.substrate.dev) while the staging environment is available at [playground-staging.substrate.dev](https://playground-staging.substrate.dev).